 3D Printing at The Digital Union

 The Digital Union is the only department at OSU offering 3-D printing to all students, staff, and faculty regardless of departmental affiliation, and for free!
-OSU folks can now submit 3D models to be printed in PLA filament on a 5th Generation Makerbot Replicator at Digital Union Stillman Hall (Room 145).
+OSU folks can now submit 3D models to be printed in PLA filament on a Lulzbot Taz 6 at the Digital Union Stillman Hall (Room 145).

 Selection Process at The Digital Union